exosite-labs/pyonep/README.md

 ****************************************
 https://github.com/simplejson/simplejson

-simplejson only necessary for python version 2.5 and earlier.
+Simplejson only necessary for python version 2.5 and earlier.
 For python 2.6 and later, the library uses the native "python-json" package.

 ========================================